oxkitsune/DL2/blogpost.md

 Another limitation of TrDosePred is the unavailability of the code [[4]](#4).
 This makes it difficult to reproduce the architecture and continue research in this direction.

 # Reproduction
 To ensure reproducibility of the results, the SWIN-based architecture was initially implemented.
-However, due to insufficient information regarding the parameters of this architecture such as the number of multihead attention blocks and the number of layers in the MLP, the implemented model failed to achieve proper learning.
+However, due to insufficient information regarding the hyperparameters of this architecture such as the number of multi-head attention blocks and the number of layers in the MLP, the implemented model failed to achieve proper learning.
+Due to limited computational resources, it was not possible to do an extensive hyperparameter search.
 Therefore, an alternative architecture incorporating transformers, namely the UNETR architecture, was used [[22]](#22).

 ## UNETR
-UNTER, which stands for UNEt TRansformers, is a hybrid model combining the strengths of convolutional neural networks (CNNs), specifically the U-Net architecture, with transformer-based attention mechanisms.
+UNETR, which stands for UNEt TRansformers, is a hybrid model combining the strengths of convolutional neural networks (CNNs), specifically the U-Net architecture, with transformer-based attention mechanisms.

 The UNETR architecture first embeds non overlapping patches with a dimensionality of 16 from the image.
 These patches are then projected into a K dimensional embedding space using a linear layer.
 A learnable one dimensional embedding is then added to preserve positional information.
 The final embeddings then have a size of 768.
 These embeddings are then passed through a stack of 12 transformer blocks, each constisting of a layer of multi-head self-attention (MSA) and multilayer perceptrons (MLPs).
 Following:

-$$\textbf{z}'_i = \text{MSA}(\text{Norm}(\textbf{z}_i-1)) + \textbf{z}_i-1$$
+$$\textbf{z}'_i = \text{MSA}(\text{Norm}(\textbf{z} _{i-1})) + \textbf{z} _{i-1}$$

 $$\textbf{z}'_i = \text{MLP}(\text{Norm}(\textbf{z}_i)) + \textbf{z}'_i$$